Ashley Furniture recalls thousands of loveseats, sofas, and recliners

-(WHTM) — Ashley Furniture recently announced that they are recalling 253,000 Party Time Power Loveseats, Sofas, and Recliners, due to a fire hazard.
+(WHTM) – Ashley Furniture is recalling 253,000 Party Time Power Loveseats, Sofas, and Recliners, due to a fire hazard.

-According to the Consumer Product Safety Commission (CPSC), the recall was established because “The power loveseats, sofas, and recliners’ cupholder with LED lighting can overheat, posing a fire hazard.”
+According to the Consumer Product Safety Commission (CPSC), the recall is because “The power loveseats, sofas, and recliners’ cupholder with LED lighting can overheat, posing a fire hazard.”

 The company is aware of six reports of the cupholder overheating, causing fire and smoke damage.
 No injuries have been reported.

-According to Ashley Furniture, this furniture line was manufactured by Happy Smart Furnishings in China and Vietnam, and Colia Leather in Cambodia.
+The furniture line was manufactured by Happy Smart Furnishings in China and Vietnam, and Colia Leather in Cambodia, acccording to Ashley Furniture.

 The units were sold in white and black colors and were sold between November 2018 and March 2023, for $900-1,800.

-According to CPSC, the following model numbers located on a barcode at the bottom of each of the units are included in this recall:
+According to CPSC, the following model numbers are located on a barcode at the bottom of each of the units are included in the recall:

 |Product: